 Second, Ms. Meads utilized a shell corporations to hide her income.
 Involving foreign companies in a tax evasion scheme is a very common factor that leads to an IRS criminal investigation.

 Finally, Ms. Meads utilized secret offshore accounts in Panama in her tax evasion scheme – accounts that she never disclosed on her FBARs.
 By doing so, she granted to the IRS a very powerful weapon in the form of draconian FBAR penalties, not just criminal but also civil.
 This means that the IRS had a trump card in court to force Ms. Meads to agree to a guilty plea.
 In other words, with FBAR penalties as a major negotiation weapon, the IRS feels confident to press with the criminal charges for the entire case.
 While in the Meads case proving the rest of the charges might not have been very difficult, this is not the situation in a lot of other cases.

 Contact Sherayzen Law Office for Professional Help With Disclosing Your Offshore Accounts in Panama and Any Other Foreign Country

 If you have undisclosed foreign accounts or any other foreign assets, contact Sherayzen Law Office as soon as possible.
-Time may be of the essence, because an IRS investigation may prevent you from participating in any of the main Offshore Voluntary Disclosure initiatives.
+Time may be of the essence, because an IRS investigation may prevent you from participating in any of the main Offshore Voluntary Disclosure initiatives (now closed).

 With Sherayzen Law Office, you can feel confident that expertise, experience and convenience is on your side!
 We have helped hundreds of US taxpayers around the world to bring their tax affairs into full compliance with US tax laws, and We Can Help You!